 Among 197 patients treated with a single 2 g dose of SOLOSEC in the two placebo-controlled trials, Trial 1 and 2, adverse reactions were reported by approximately 29% of patients.
-Table 1 displays the most common adverse reactions (≥ 2 % in SOLOSEC-treated patients) in these two trials.
-There were no deaths in the trials.
+Table 1 displays the most common adverse reactions ( $\geq 2$ % in SOLOSEC-treated patients) in these two trials.